pssrujan1999/Health-Insurance-Premium-Prediction/README.md

 # Health-Insurance-Premium-Prediction
-Developed an app to predict health insurance premiums using XGBoost for general predictions and Linear Regression for the 18-25 age group.
-Features real-time predictions based on age, income, and medical history.
-Implemented data preprocessing, model evaluation, and hyperparameter tuning, and built an intuitive front-end with Streamlit
+Developed a predictive app for health insurance premiums using Linear Regression, Ridge Regression, and XGBoost.
+Features real-time predictions based on factors like age, income, medical history etc. Implemented data preprocessing, model evaluation, and hyperparameter tuning, and built an intuitive front-end with Streamlit.